tlalexander/rpi-cm4-switch-board/README.md

 A raspberry pi cm4 board with integrated gigabit switch.

-For now, there are two CM4 modules and three RJ45 jacks.
-This will let me test the gigabit switch independent of the CM4 modules.
+Two CM4s and three RJ45 Jacks each connected to a [Microchip KSZ9567](https://www.microchip.com/wwwproducts/en/KSZ9567#datasheet-toggle)

+In the future I will make a board with four CM4 modules and one RJ45 on the switch, but for now I am making this so I can test the switch on its own.

 However this also makes for an interesting board in its own right, as two wifi CM4 modules could make this an interesting router board.

 ![A 3D rendering of the prototype board.](images/switch_cm4.png "Prototype board")